fredwu/fredwu.me-v3/src/pages/blog/2013-06-29-the-future-of-computing-the-future-of-computer.md

 ## Difference Between Those Who Control Their Destiny to Those Who Don’t

-**Ito:** Do you have any advice for those who do not wish to be in a “gloomy future”?
+**Ito:** Do you have any advice for those who do not wish to be in a "gloomy future"?
 What can they do?

 > **Matz:** To innovate and to create new things, I suppose.
 >